GramGra07/GentrifiedAppsUtil/Writerside/topics/looptimecontroller/looptimecontroller_how-to-use-it.md

 # How to use it

-[This demo opmode](../src/main/java/org/gentrifiedApps/gentrifiedAppsUtil/LoopTimeDemo.java) is very handy in getting you started with the LoopTimeController.
-Initialize the controller in the init section of your code.
+[//]: # ([This demo opmode]&#40;../src/main/java/org/gentrifiedApps/gentrifiedAppsUtil/LoopTimeDemo.java&#41; is very handy in getting you started with the LoopTimeController.
+Initialize the controller in the init section of your code.)

 ```java
 ElapsedTime elapsedTime = new ElapsedTime();